Typical Ski Week and Weekend

-Can a weekend with the Swiss Ski Club really be "typical?"
+Can a stay at the Swiss Ski Club really be "typical?"
 No way.
 But here's how it generally goes...

 Upon arrival to the lodge everyone chooses a room/bed and sets of their space.
 Most stay up for a while in the living room, waiting for friends to arrive and getting acquainted with new ones.
 Then it's a good night's sleep before a great day on the mountain.